 Snowshoe Under the Stars or Rent Snowshoes/Cross-county Skis in Ottawa/Gatineau

-Snowshoe Under the Stars: This is a bilingual event hosted by NCC in Gatineau Park, so make sure to check if they’re still running the event (COVID dependent).
+Snowshoe Under the Stars: This is a bilingual event hosted by NCC in Gatineau Park.
 You have the option when booking to bring your own snowshoes or rent some at the visitor’s centre.
 It’s a lot of fun and the guide will point out animal prints and discuss the various animals and how they cope with winter.

 You can rent snowshoes or cross-country skis at the Gatineau Visitor Centre or at Mooney’s Bay in Ottawa.
 It’s such a great activity to get outside and there are a wide variety of trails in Ottawa and Gatineau to explore.
 Note: There is a daily pass fee for trails in Gatineau but the NCC Greenbelt trails are free.
 Be sure to stay off the cross-country ski grooves when the trail is for both uses.